 In your opinion, which brand delivered the best Event Marketing experience in 2018?

 Was 2018 a tipping point for Event Marketing?
 Honestly, I am not sure.
 But as I reflect on 2018, I am not struck by one single brand that dominated the landscape of Event Marketing.
 Rather, what was more striking to me was the value put into creating live experiences from companies that are leading our changing economy.

 Events seem to have truly (and finally) shifted from an afterthought to a critical and significant part of a marketing portfolio.
-Successful companies understand the importance of delivering experiences for their audiences, thus creating brand advocates.
+Successful companies understand the importance of delivering live experiences for their audiences, thus creating brand advocates.

-Here are a few examples from 2018:
+Here are a few examples of amazing live experiences from 2018: